Should You Stay in the Medina of Marrakech? Pros, Cons & What to Expect

 Content Creation: Our content is based on our own travel experiences.
 All photos are our own unless otherwise stated.
 We sometimes utilize AI tools to assist with tasks like generating titles, summarizing content, and improving organization.

-Now that I had decided that I was going to stay in the Medina of Marrakech, I needed to figure out at which riad I was going to stay.
-I chose the Riad Dar Hamid Hotel and Spa, as it was highly rated and under $100 per night.
+Now that I had decided to stay in the Medina of Marrakech, I needed to choose a riad.
+I picked the Riad Dar Hamid Hotel and Spa because it was highly rated and under $100 per night.
 I had also corresponded with a representative from the hotel who told me they would be able to store my luggage during my three-day tour of the Sahara Desert.

 When I arrived in Marrakech, a representative from the Riad Dar Hamid Hotel and Spa met my transfer vehicle at the entrance to the Medina of Marrakech.
-He helped me navigate the streets of the medina and walked me to the entrance to the riad.
+He helped me navigate the narrow streets of the medina and walked me directly to the entrance of the riad.

 What To See in the Medina of Marrakech

 During my stay in the Medina of Marrakech, I spent a few hours each day walking around the narrow streets of the medina.
-There is so much to see, and each street is a unique experience.
-In this section, I highlight a few of the top attractions.
+There is so much to see, and each street feels different.
+In this section, I highlight a few of the main areas I visited.

-Jemaa el-Fnaa – The Big Square of Marrakech
+Jemaa el-Fnaa: The Main Square in the Medina of Marrakech

-The busiest place in the Medina of Marrakech is an area known as Jemaa el-Fnaa (the Big Square).
-This square can only be described as chaotic, as there is a mix of kiosks, vendors, and street performers selling everything from silver to photos with a cobra.
+The busiest place in the Medina of Marrakech is an area known as Jemaa el-Fnaa, often referred to as the Big Square.
+This square can only be described as chaotic, with a mix of kiosks, vendors, restaurants, and street performers selling everything from silver to photos with a cobra.

 There are areas to shop all over the Big Square.
 In the photo below, multiple vendors are selling freshly squeezed fruit juices.